BritishMachineVisionAssociation/BMVC2021/meetings/20-01-29-3D worlds from 2D images in humans and machines.md

 10:45 - **Keynote talk James Elder,** York University, Canada

-11:30 - **Rebecca Lawson, University of Liverpool, Size perception for real, 3D objects and for 2D images on a specified plane
+11:30 - **Rebecca Lawson**, University of Liverpool, Size perception for real, 3D objects and for 2D images on a specified plane

 11:50 - **Paul Linton,** City, University of London, Does Human Vision Triangulate Absolute Distance?